 What you will study

-Quantum physics (SM380) will teach you the core concepts of quantum physics, including:
+Quantum physics: fundamentals and applications (SM380) will teach you the core concepts of quantum physics, including:

 - the concepts of wave functions, expectation values and uncertainties